-“Just Can’t Be That Way” would be released as a twelve-inch single – possibly the first for the Playboy label.
-1975-1976 would see the first wave of 45 rpm releases in this larger (and much higher fidelity) format.
-As Tom Moulton would recount in Love Saves the Day: A History of American Dance Music, 1970-1979:
+“Just Can’t Be That Way” was released as a twelve-inch single – possibly the first for the Playboy label, judging by its catalog number (PBD-1).
+The years 1975-1976 would see the first wave of 45 rpm releases in this larger (and much higher fidelity) format.
+As Tom Moulton recounts in Love Saves the Day: A History of American Dance Music, 1970-1979:

 Playboy’s artist roster would also include (pre-ABBA’s) Björn & Benny with Anna & Frieda, Barbi Benton, Mickey Gilley, Wynn Stewart, Bobby Borchers, Al Wilson, Leadbelly, The Hush Puppies, Mack Vickery, and Hamilton, Joe Frank & Reynolds.

-Also fun to point out that the 1976 debut album by Jonathan Richman & the Modern Lovers was released on Beserkley Records, although marketed & distributed by the Playboy label.
+Also fun to point out that the 1976 debut album by Jonathan Richman & the Modern Lovers was released on Beserkley Records, although marketed and distributed by the Playboy label.